Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: With regard to the previous question: Why not just define `main`’s return type to be `void`?
+Q: With regard to the previous question: Why not just define `main`'s return type to be `void`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Although this practice is fairly common, it’s illegal according to the C89 standard.
-Even if it weren't illegal, it wouldn’t be a good idea, since it presumes that no one will ever test the program’s status upon termination.
+A: Although this practice is fairly common, it's illegal according to the C89 standard.
+Even if it weren't illegal, it wouldn't be a good idea, since it presumes that no one will ever test the program's status upon termination.

 <span class="C99Symbol"></span>

 C99 opens the door to legalizing this practice, by allowing `main` to be declared “in some other implementation-defined manner” (with a return type other than `int` or parameters other than those specified by the standard).
-However, any such usage isn’t portable, so it’s best to declare `main`'s return type to be `int`.
+However, any such usage isn't portable, so it's best to declare `main`'s return type to be `int`.

 </div>
 <!-- END: div -->